dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 ## Inspecting eBPF Applications

-Inspecting eBPF applications comes useful for debugging and validation, since it lets you confirm that your programs and maps are correctly loaded into the kernel.
-It also gives you visibility into the internal state of maps, so you can track how data changes over time - like our `exec_count` eBPF map in our previous tutorial.
+Inspecting eBPF applications is useful for debugging and validation, since it lets you confirm that your programs and maps are correctly loaded into the kernel, or when and by whom the program was loaded.
+It also gives you visibility into the internal state of maps, so you can track how map entries change over time - like our `exec_count` eBPF map in our previous tutorial.

 The most widely used tool for this purpose is [bpftool](https://github.com/libbpf/bpftool), maintained within the upstream Linux kernel.